-This weekend I had many joys at the 29th Annual Southern Festival of Books!
+This weekend I met Clyde Edgerton and got to ask him about his practices for writing.
+Our interaction was one of many joys I found at the 29th Annual Southern Festival of Books (2017)!

 On Sunday afternoon, I met renowned and delightful Southern author of ten novels, Clyde Edgerton.
 He read from his current work and told stories.
 He even sang a little.
 This scratched an itch I’d been feeling since seminary, when I first read Walking Across Egypt.
 (To my utter amazement he even read from my book, Anatomy of a Schism, when he started his talk.
 That’s another post!)